Philip Morris International Inc (PM) Shares Rise Despite Market Challenges - News Heater

-The stock of Philip Morris International Inc (NYSE: PM) has increased by 0.93 when compared to last closing price of 92.26.Despite this, the company has seen a gain of 0.88% in its stock price over the last five trading days.
-Zacks Investment Research reported 2023-10-16 that Philip Morris’ (PM) third-quarter results are likely to reflect gains from pricing as well as strength in smoke-free products amid soft cigarette volumes.
+Philip Morris International Inc (NYSE: PM)’s stock price has soared by 2.02 in relation to previous closing price of 90.73.
+Nevertheless, the company has seen a gain of 0.33% in its stock price over the last five trading days.
+Yahoo Finance reported 2023-10-19 that Marlboro cigarette manufacturer Philip Morris International (PM) stock closes lower on Thursday after an earnings beat, boosting its profit forecast but lowering the outlook on its heated tobacco segment.
+VMware (VMW) shares dive as Chinese regulators plan to delay the approval of Broadcom’s (AVGO) acquisition deal, according to a Financial Times report.

 Is It Worth Investing in Philip Morris International Inc (NYSE: PM) Right Now?

-The price-to-earnings ratio for Philip Morris International Inc (NYSE: PM) is 18.01x, which is above its average ratio.
-Moreover, the 36-month beta value for PM is 0.80.
-Analysts have varying opinions on the stock, with 14 analysts rating it as a “buy,” 3 as “overweight,” 2 as “hold,” and 1 as “sell.”
+Philip Morris International Inc (NYSE: PM) has a price-to-earnings ratio of 17.99x that is above its average ratio.
+Additionally, the 36-month beta value for PM is 0.80.
+There are mixed opinions on the stock, with 14 analysts rating it as a “buy,” 3 rating it as “overweight,” 2 rating it as “hold,” and 1 rating it as “sell.”

 The New Uranium Bull Market is here, and you're right on time for the profit windfall.
 Don't let inflation eat away your savings – invest in uranium stocks!
 We've uncovered THE ONE stock set to explode, drilling for uranium right here in the USA.
 This is your chance to get ahead of the herd.
 Grab our FREE report, featuring an exclusive CEO interview.
 Ready for the name and trading symbol?